svekho/svekho/README.md

 ### Hi there 👋

 - Finnish engineer student
-- Spring 2021: the estimated graduation to become the Bachelor of Computer Science
+- Spring 2022: graduation to the Bachelor of Computer Science
-- Advanced studies: still open, but might include artificial intelligence and firmware engineering...
+- Advanced studies: intelligent systems and embedded electronics